baradhiren/baradhiren/content/posts/2021-06-22-qas-guide-to-toptal-interview.md

 thumbnail: /images/uploads/image-1580161099861-f2f871d16892f5b8859b0822fa740cc3.png
 rating: 4
 ---
-`Note: The information provided below comes from my experience and thus only my thoughts.
-I encourage every one of you to do your own research.`

 It was 2017, When I first learned about something called **Remote Work.** The idea of working from anywhere, anytime and the possibility of meeting new people and learning new things while doing so seemed so flourishing that I couldn't stop myself from applying to remote jobs.

 But there was a catch.
 Remote work wasn't that mainstream at that time plus Companies who were recruiting for such jobs did not have enough resources to go through every resume they receive from literally every corner of the world(with internet).
 So, it turned out in two ways: Either you won't get a reply back from the company or they will put some kind of restriction in job description that only people from specific geography can apply for the 'remote' job under consideration.